2013 San Diego Chargers season: Week 3: at Tennessee Titans

+The loss snapped the Chargers' nine-game winning streak against the Titans, losing to them for the first time since the 1992 season.

 Week 4: vs. Dallas Cowboys

 Week 5: at Oakland Raiders

 This game was moved to an 8:35 pm.
 PDT kickoff, and from CBS to NFL Network as a "special edition" of Thursday Night Football, as extended time was required to convert the field back from its baseball configuration due to an Oakland Athletics American League Division Series game the previous night.